AkimBolushbek/wordpress-soc-2007/zooplah/docs/readme.txt

 The full text is available in your WordPress install, on gnu.org, and if you use third-party free software, probably in hundreds of places on your computer.

+== Known problems and bugs ==
+* The easier tags are case sensitive (title, TITLE, and Title are different entities).
+* After saving the file, rediretion to the editor doesn't work.
+  The files are saved to the disk, but you have to reclick on a couple links to resume editing.